pvcy/pvcy-client/CONTRIBUTING.md

 # Contributing

 This project is maintained by Privacy Dynamics.
-Issues and Pull Requests are welcome from external contributors.
+Issues are welcome from external contributors.

 ## Building this Project
 This project is in Python and is built using Poetry.